 Pets with certain illnesses, such as diabetes, kidney problems, liver problems, heart problems, obesity, dietary sensitivity, and cancer have specific nutritional requirements that need to be addressed by a veterinarian.
 Specially formulated Prescription Diets are available for many medical conditions.

 9. Dangerous foods

 Onions in any form are toxic, including dehydrated onions, raw onions, cooked onions and table scraps containing cooked onions.
 Garlic also contains the same toxic ingredient (thiosulphate) – the toxic dose is not known so it is safest to not feed any garlic at all.
 Many home-diet recipes for dogs do include one or two cloves of minced garlic.
-If your dog shows any unusual signs, such as vomiting, diarrhoea, weakness or anaemia then it would be wise to cease adding garlic to your dog’s diet.
-Cats are more susceptible to onion and garlic toxicity so don’t feed them either.
+If your dog or cat shows any unusual signs, such as vomiting, diarrhoea, weakness or anaemia then it would be wise to cease adding garlic to their diet.

 Avoid potato peelings and any green-looking potatoes.
 Macadamia nuts are also toxic to dogs – the toxic compound is unknown but the affect of macadamia nuts is to cause muscle weakness.
-Grape and raisin poisoning has also been reported (kidney failure).
+Grape and raisin poisoning can cause kidney failure.

 Cigarettes, alcohol and any drugs (including human medications such as aspirin, paracetamol or ibuprofen) should never be given to pets.
 Xylitol (sweetener often found in sugar-free gum) is also toxic.